djibe/Android-tutorials/README.md

 ## LG G4 H815 / H811

-You can upgrade your LG G4 h815 from stock to Android 9 Pie / LineageOS 16.
+You can upgrade your LG G4 h815 from stock to Android 10 / LineageOS 17.1.

-Tutorial is here (13.000+ views): <https://forum.xda-developers.com/g4/general/guide-tutorial-lg-g4-h815-version-to-t3879698>
+Tutorial is here (14.000+ views): <https://forum.xda-developers.com/g4/general/guide-tutorial-lg-g4-h815-version-to-t3879698>

 What you will learn:

 - Unlock LG bootloader
 - Use fastboot
 - Install and use TWRP recovery
-- Install Android 9 Pie and Google Apps
+- Install Android 10 and Google Apps
 - Install Magisk
 - Get root access
 - Bonus: Install SHRP recovery